High Street giant Marks & Spencer has launched a womenswear range designed by our Fashion Textiles: Print graduate, Claire Tagg.

 The graduate first came to the attention of the major retailer at Graduate Fashion Week when she was selected for the Gala show and named runner up for the M&S Womenswear award.

 “Straight after the event Marks and Spencer rang me to offer me a three-month graduate placement,” Claire adds.
-“To design the collection I had to create a concept on which it would be based, and I chose oriental glamour.
+“To design the collection I had to create a concept on which it would be based.
 I presented this to the heads of design at Marks and Spencer and from this I was introduced to the important people that I was to work with, which included the fabric sources, the print team, the colour specialists and pattern cutters.
 I worked alongside all of these people to create the designs and their guidance and excellent knowledge of the industry helped me to put together the collection.”

 Earlier this year, Claire’s graduate collection – inspired by her former career as an air hostess – caused a real splash, with one of her designs being worn by British singer Hatty Keane on the red carpet of the world premiere of Transformers: The Last Knight.